 - Understand the common barriers that individuals experiencing homelessness face in the DFW area. - Become familiar with the most-utilized resources available to patients experiencing homelessness in the Dallas-Fort Worth area.
-Describe the services that these organizations are able to provide and how a client may access these services. - Categories: case management, clothing, current events, domestic violence, education, food, health care, health insurance, housing, legal aid, substance use, translation, transportation, and veterans' affairs. - Understand when to reach out to a case manager when addressing a client's issue. - Describe how COVID-19 affected the homeless population. - Did we see a significant increase in the size of the homeless population during the pandemic? - How were shelters impacted by the COVID-19 pandemic?
+Describe the services that these organizations are able to provide and how a client may access these services. - Understand when to reach out to a case manager when addressing a client's issue. - Describe how COVID-19 affected the homeless population.